adlsn/LoGBNet/README.md

 ## Introduction

-This repository contains the implementation of **Bayesian Hierarchical Laplacian of Gaussian Neural Network (sLoGNN)** for enhanced 3D aorta segmentation.
+This repository contains the implementation of **Hierarchical LoG Bayesian Neural Network (LoGB-Net)** for enhanced 3D aorta segmentation.
 The framework integrates Bayesian principles with a hierarchical Laplacian of Gaussian (LoG) module to achieve high geometric fidelity and multiscale blood vessel recognition, particularly for small-radius vessels.

 ### Key Features:
 - A **Bayesian LoG module** for uncertainty quantification and robust feature extraction.